Oracle Corporation

 What are the main risks of holding ORCL?

-Of course.
-Based on a professional analysis of the provided financial and market data, here are the key risks of holding Oracle (ORCL) stock, ordered by importance.
+Based on the provided analysis, here are the key risks of holding ORCL:

 What is the price forecast for ORCL in 2026?